spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

    * - S200B1
      - -105

-For NIRSpec modes that are processed through the :ref:`extract_2d <extract_2d_step>` step (MOS, FS, BOTS), a new WCS is assigned to each extracted slit that fixes the slit ID to a specific value, so it is no longer required on input and not reported on output.
+For these modes, when they are processed through the :ref:`extract_2d <extract_2d_step>` step, a new WCS is assigned to each extracted slit that fixes the slit ID to a specific value, so it is no longer required on input and not reported on output.
-For example, for a NIRSpec fixed slits exposure, which has been processed through the extract_2d step:
+For example, for a NIRSpec fixed slits exposure, which has been processed through the extract_2d step, coordinates for the first slit image at (x, y) = (56, 15) can be calculated
+with:

 .. doctest-skip::